clk-project/clk/README.md

 Then, run `clk` to see the available commands.

-Create a command with `clk customcommand create python say`.
+Create a command with `clk command create python say`.
 It should open the command with your favorite editor (or whatever is in the EDITOR environment variable).